 Main Calendar Window

-Clicking on the "Calendar" option in the bottom of the Navigation section on the left will bring you to the Main Calendar Window.
+Clicking on the "Calendar" option in the bottom of the Navigation section on the left (which will highlight it in yellow), you will be brought to the Main Calendar Window.
 This is divided into three different sections that are outlined in different colors and numbered in the image below:

 - Navigation (Red) - On the far left of the Outlook application window, this section will help you search through your various calendars.